-As a dancer, Joan has performed as an ensemble member and soloist with MizantyMoves Dance Works, Sydnie L Mosley Dances, The Post Concert Dance Company, Praevado Dance Collective, KamrDANCE, MKOT Collective, Haven Movement Company, and Mise en Danse at venues including Symphony Space, Citigroup Theater, Dixon Place, Triskelion Arts, Green Space, Brookfield Place, The Old First Reformed Church, The Iron Factory Lincoln Center Education, Wilson College, and The Randal Theater at Temple University.
-Joan has studied at the Doug Varone and Dancers Winter and Summer Intensives (Choreographic Devices elective) and with the Alexandra Beller/Dancers Summer Intensives.
+Joan has performed as an ensemble member and soloist with MizantyMoves Dance Works, Sydnie L Mosley Dances, Alethea Pace, kamrDANCE, Praevado Dance Collective, Haven Movement Company, The Post Concert Dance Company and Mise en Danse at venues including Symphony Space, Citigroup Theater, Dixon Place, Triskelion Arts, Green Space, Brookfield Place, Brooklyn Studios for Dance, The Old First Reformed Church, The Iron Factory, Lincoln Center Education, Wilson College, and Temple University.
 Joan performed in the Sir Peter Shaffer Memorial film choreographed by Alexandra Beller which premiered at the American Airlines Theater.
-Additionally, she has trained in theatre and physical theatre techniques including Theatre (Stanislavski), Musical Theatre, Voice, Viewpoints, and Suzuki.
-Currently, Joan is working as a creative partner, dancer, and rehearsal director with Sydnie L. Mosley Dances and a dancer with MizantyMoves Dance Works.
+Joan has studied with the Doug Varone and Dancers Winter/Summer Intensives, with the Alexandra Beller/Dancers Summer Intensives, and has trained in theatre and physical theatre techniques including Suzuki, Viewpoints, Musical Theatre, Voice, and Stanislavski methods.
+Currently, Joan is working as a creative partner, dancer, and rehearsal director with Sydnie L. Mosley Dances

-On the arts administrative front Joan has completed an internship, promoted to production associate, and in 2020 will be stepping into a leadership role with WAXworks (Williamsburg Art Nexus) a monthly choreographic showcase with an emphasis on audience feedback.
+On the arts administrative front Joan has completed an internship, promoted to production associate, and in 2020 stepped into a leadership role with WAXworks (Williamsburg Art Nexus) a monthly choreographic showcase with an emphasis on audience feedback.
+Joan has co-facilitated with Sydnie L, Mosley Dances, PD for the People! course through Gibney Dance Center and works as the task project manager for the collective..
 Joan has also worked with the Mark Morris Dance Group's operations and development department as an operations intern and Triskelion Arts as a box office associate.

 Looking forward, Joan is excited to see where her interests and passions for movement will take her, most especially in her home borough of the BX.
 She looks forward to new collaborations, choreographic projects, and more making.